Tokyo’s Top Haunted Spots for Ghost Hunting in Summer 2025

 Shinrei Rating: 👻👻👻👻👻

-Near Shibuya’s bustling nightlife lies the now-abandoned Tamai Hospital.
+Near Shibuya’s bustling nightlife lies one of Tokyo’s most haunted spots: the now-abandoned Tamai Hospital.
 Once a functioning medical institution, it was transformed into a TV studio, notorious for filming grim dramas.
 Yet, the echoes of its past remain.
-Many report feeling sharp pains or encountering eerie occurrences, such as curtains moving without cause.
+Many report feeling sharp pains or encountering eerie occurrences, such as curtains moving without a cause.
 Local film crews regard this site as a hotspot for paranormal activity.

-7. Musashino’s Fourth JH School: The Case of the Haunted Gymnasium
+8. Musashino’s Fourth JH School: The Haunted Gymnasium (Kichijoji)

-Access: 22-minute walk from Musashi-Seki Station on the Tokyo Metro Seibu Shinjuku Line
+Access: 22-minute walk from Musashi-Seki Station on the Seibu Shinjuku Line

 Google Maps Link: Musashino’s Fourth JH School